Plate Solving Software for Astrophotography

 Let’s take a quick look at a forum I like to consult when I have problems, especially when I am learning astrophotography.
 The forum is called Cloudy Nights and is a great source of experience and opinions from amateur astrophotographers all over the world.
 Asking questions and helping others solve their astro problems has helped me on my journey.
 Cloudy Nights is a great place to start answering this question.

 I found this thread on Cloudy Nights that brings up this question.
 According to this discussion, the best plate-solving software is ASTAP.
-Here is why this software is one of the best:
+Here is why this software is great:

 • Quick and easy to use